smkbhd2018/record-pen/README.md

 Running the script without any arguments launches a simple window with **Record** and **Replay** buttons.
 Press **Record** to capture a stroke and save it to `recording.json`, or **Replay** to inject the saved events back.

+### Administrator privileges

+Replaying pen events requires elevated rights.
+When started without administrator privileges, the script will prompt to relaunch itself with the necessary permissions.
+Missing packages such as `comtypes` will be installed at startup when running as administrator.